scylladb/scylladb/docs/operating-scylla/procedures/cluster-management/rebuild-node.rst

 #.
 Open the ``/etc/scylla/scylla.yaml`` file.

 #.
-Add, if not present,else edit, the ``replace_address_first_boot`` parameter and change it to the
+Add, if not present, else edit, the ``replace_node_first_boot`` parameter and change it to the
-   IP of the node before it restarted it might be the same IP after restart.
+   Host ID of the node before it restarted.
 #.
 Stop Scylla Server

    .. include:: /rst_include/scylla-commands-stop-index.rst